-Step 2: Is it before December 1, 2017?
+Step 2: Is it before December 1, 2018?
 If so, send in your other Main Event paperwork now!
 This will guarantee the squad times you want.
 Then send in the average paperwork separately, after the December 1 average cutoff date.
 You can mail, email, fax, or bring it with you to the tournament (but we suggest doing it ahead of time so we can address any issues which may come up).
-If not, go on:
+If it's after December 1, go on:

-Step 5: If you have 15 or more games in more than one 2017-18 league / tournament club / high school, etc. as of December 1, 2017, you must submit the highest of those averages.
-Mail, email, fax, or bring with you that average sheet.
+Step 5: If you have 15 or more games in more than one 2017-18 league / tournament club / high school, etc. as of December 1, 2017, we will use a composite of those averages.
+Mail, email, fax, or bring with all current average sheets with you.

 The above will take care of the vast majority of cases... but read on:

 Step 6: Is the average you have from step 4 or 5 from a 'sport', 'challenge', 'pba experience', 'junior gold', or any other type of event that uses a non-house lane condition on a regular basis, whether or not it's actually 'sport certified'?
 If so, you MUST note that as such on the average sheet you provide, and your average may be re-rated accordingly prior to the start of the Main Event.

 Step 6a: Keep in mind that a re-rated 'sport' average may end up being higher than your highest 'house' average after the re-rate.
 In that case, we'd need (and you'd use) the sport average.
 Obviously, this can be confusing.
 If you're at all unsure, feel free to submit both (or any and all) averages you have, and we'll be happy to sort it all out for you.